Call for Cases

 a case description answering the above questions in PDF format using the CEUR-WS style and not exceeding 10 excluding references and appendices.

 a URL to a publicly available repository hosting service (e.g., github, bitbucket) that contains all test artifacts as well as the evaluation / ranking instrument and any other necessary resources.
 The repository hosting should additionally provide a basic issue tracking system to keep track of any problems encountered by solution authors.
 This link should be referenced in the PDF document.
-Furthermore, in an appendix within the document should be clearly described all necessary instructions how to evaluate the the submission.
+Furthermore, in an appendix within the document should be clearly described all necessary instructions how to evaluate the submission.
 For example, if the case includes a reference implementation (which is highly recommended), a set of steps to run the implementation should be provided.

-The deadline for cases is
+The deadline for cases will be in early Spring 2019.

 Following the selection of a subset of the submitted cases by our